 On November 14, 2017, the Superior Court made certain findings and issued several orders regarding the process for payment of damages.
 The Court ordered CRA/LA-DLA to release all redevelopment pass-through funds impounded by the Former Agency to the County for distribution to the Los Angeles Unified School District and the Los Angeles Community Colleges District.
-CRA/LA-DLA has listed the obligation on ROPS 18-19 for payment.
+On July 9, 2018, CRA/LA-DLA remitted \$9,906,000 to the County in partial settlement of this matter.